kebaldwi/DNAC-TEMPLATES/TUTORIALS/AdvancedVelocity.md

 ### Parsing Integers from String Variables

-In the following example a variable is bind to Cisco Catalyst Centers database and a value is called for the Native Vlan.
+In the following example a variable is bind to Catalyst Centers database and a value is called for the Native Vlan.
 As all data within the database is essentially in string format, if we wish to use it with some mathematics to calculate other values, we would first need to change it from a string to a integer.

 In order to acomplish this we need to use this example.
 First we need to create an integer variable to be used to parse the bind variable too.
 Then set the result of that equation into a variable called native_vlan.
 We can then perform mathematical equations to extrapolate other values.